fatiando/2023-kegs/extended-abstract/README.md

 ### Verde

-Verde hosts tools for spatial data processing, interpolation and gridding.
+Verde hosts tools for spatial data processing, interpolation, and gridding.
 Its core interpolation methods are inspired by machine learning, hence its interface reassembles the one of the popular Scikit-learn (Pedregosa et al., 2011).
 Besides, it offers analysis tools that accompany the interpolators, like